ivan-shishkov/async-console-game/README.md

 This project is an example of a console game developed using the [asyncio](https://docs.python.org/3/library/asyncio.html) module to draw all animations.

+The plot of the game begins in 1957, when there was no garbage in space.
+Then the garbage appears and its quantity becomes more and more.
+In 2020, the spaceship appears laser gun, capable of destroying flying garbage.
+The main task is to prevent a spaceship from colliding with flying garbage.

 ## Currently implemented

 * Drawing randomly placed blinking stars